archonic/limestone/README.md

 5. Once everything is up, run `docker-compose exec web rails db:prepare` to create DB, load schema and seed.
 Seeding will also create your plan(s) in Stripe.

 6. Visit [http://localhost:3000](http://localhost:3000) and rejoice :tada: You can login using the Admin user defined in `.env`.
 Keep in mind your admin doesn't have active billing.
-Enter a [test card](https://stripe.com/docs/testing#cards) when prompted.
+Enter a [test card](https://stripe.com/docs/testing#cards) when prompted or by visiting /subscribe.

 7. See the [Limestone Wiki](https://github.com/archonic/limestone/wiki) more about [development with Docker](https://github.com/archonic/limestone/wiki/Development-with-Docker)

-### Enable Public User Registration
+### Note About Flipper / Public User Registration
-1. Visit the `/admin/flipper` page
+1. The [Flipper gem](https://github.com/jnunemaker/flipper) controls feature flagging and provides a UI.
+Visit the `/admin/flipper`.
-2. Create a new Feature called `public_registration` enable it.
-Now anyone can register :clap:
+2. The feature called `public_registration` has been created for you (during seeding).
+You can enable/disable this to control user registration :clap:

 ### Setting up production
 A wiki will be written about this.
-Need to learn more about Kubernetes.
 Feel free to help out here if you're familiar with Docker/Kubernetes.